devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 Complementing WCAG is **WAI-ARIA**, the Accessible Rich Internet Applications suite, which specifies how to increase accessibility for complex web content and applications, particularly dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.

-By adhering to these guidelines, developers create an environment where all users have equal access to information and functionality.
-The subsequent sections delve into practical aspects of implementing these principles in web development.

 ## 2. Key Elements of HTML Accessibility

 Ensuring HTML accessibility is a critical step in web development, directly impacting users with disabilities by providing them with a better, more inclusive web experience.
 Effective accessibility strategies revolve around several key elements: